-3.3 The ICT-INOV digital learning intervention for fostering innovation through the engagement in design thinking
+3.3 The ICT-INOV digital learning intervention for fostering innovation through gamified design thinking

 The ICT-INOV project aims to introduce a learning intervention that helps build student capacity to synthesise innovative and entrepreneurial solutions in business and social entrepreneurship contexts to create value for individuals and communities, enrich life quality and address the complex challenges of the 21st century.
-This will be achieved through active learning design through which learners will be challenged to design interventions by thinking out of the box, working in teams, brainstorming, building on each other's ideas and evaluating their solutions.
+This will be pursued through active learning design in which learners will be challenged to design interventions by thinking out of the box, working in teams, brainstorming, synthesizing ideas and evaluating solutions.

-ICT-INOV aims to achieve this by fostering collaboration in design thinking contexts both in and outside of the classroom through a learning platform that promotes team collaboration, brainstorming and building on each other's ideas from anywhere and anytime.
-Student engagement will be further motivated through gamification elements that reward and provide recognition.
+ICT-INOV aims to develop innovation skills by fostering collaboration in design thinking contexts both in and outside of the classroom through a learning intervention that promotes team work, brainstorming and building on each other's ideas from anywhere and anytime.
+Student engagement is further motivated through gamification elements throughout the learning process that reward current and future long-term engagement in innovation building activities through gamifing elements such as clear goals and objectives linked to the educational process, rewards, recognition, roles, team work and more.